navuluri/learning-app/README.md

 The technology stack used for this assignment has been chosen keeping in mind the below points

-* **Simple** - Since this is just an assignment used to develop a single API, I chose to keep the technology stack simple.
+* **Simple** - Since this is just an assignment used to develop a single API, I chose to keep the technology stack simple :smile: .
 For example, for data access, JPA could be used instead of JDBC Template
 * **Clean** - Wanted to keep the code clean and minimal.
 For example, to support **HATEOAS** it would have required an additional dependency and more code would have been required.
 * **Faster Development** - Since this is a competition, the focus was to develop faster
 * **Data source** - The datasource chosen for the assignment was a simple H2 database.
 For a real application we could choose a better In-Memory databases like [**Redis**](https://redis.io/).
 Also since the requirement is to keep the data dynamic with minimal changes to the user-interface, we can consider using a NOSQL database like [**MongoDB**](https://www.mongodb.com/)